Luos-io/Documentation/src/pages/hardware-consideration/mcu.md

 ## Default Configuration

 Luos libraries are made to run on MCU and use hardware peripheral of the MCU to complete communication between services.
-In order to configure this low-level part, Luos provides for many MCU families a default configuration that can lead to plug-and-play Luos library with the chosen MCU family.
+In order to configure this low-level part, Luos provides for many MCU families a default configuration that can lead to plug-and-play the Luos library with the chosen MCU family.
 The peripheral configuration is described in files *luos_hal_config.h* in the repository <a href="https://github.com/Luos-io/LuosHAL" target="_blank">Luos HAL &#8599;</a>, and can be redefined in the *node_config.h* file to fit with your design.

 ## Luos HAL configuration